-Career Exploration in the Middle Grades: A Playbook for Educators
+Career Exploration in the Middle Grades: Playbooks for Educators and Students

 Middle grades educators have the exciting opportunity to interact with students at a pivotal time in their development.
 The middle grades are “the finding place” that invites young adolescents to be adventurous explorers.
 Career exploration is a cornerstone of this process and is associated with both positive educational and employment outcomes, keeps students engaged in school, and helps them develop a better sense of self.

-That’s why ASA and AMLE have teamed up to create a playbook that equips educators with a roadmap for creating effective career exploration programming.
-Here you will find helpful resources like implementation guides, case studies, and program sustainability resources to help you map your journey from beginning initiatives to school-wide practice.
-And it is a journey worth undertaking, as studies have shown that career education positively impacts K–12 students decades later.
-When engaging in the career exploration programming described in this playbook, educators are providing opportunities for students to dream about their futures and imagine the possibilities.
+That’s why ASA and AMLE have teamed up to create two playbooks that equip educators and young adolescents with roadmaps for effective career exploration.
+In the educator guide, you will find helpful resources like implementation guides, case studies, and program sustainability resource to help you map your journey from beginning initiatives to school-wide practice.
+In the student playbook, you’ll find a variety of activities and materials for use directly with kids to help them learn about themselves and think about their futures.

 Templates and Resources